-Your vehicle is fitted with an electrically operated side step.
-In the event of the step being left extended a buzzer, positioned under the dashboard, will sound (when the ignition is switched on) and the step will self-retract.
+Your motorhome has an electrically operated rear step.
+In the event of the rear step being left extended, a buzzer, positioned behind the dashboard, will sound (when the ignition is switched on) - and will continue to do so until the rear step has been fully retracted.